Courunga: Heritage listing

 Courunga, formerly Munns Tower House, was constructed about 1870 by Matthew Munn.
 It is a large distinctive stone cottage with an extraordinary addition (1880) consisting of a two-storey timber tower with attic, and two single storey timber pavilions with castellated parapets.
 The Munn name is synonymous with the emergence of modern Merimbula as the family had large holdings and milling operations in the district which were central to the economy of the town in its infancy.
 The physical prominence and landmark status of the tower house mirror the social and economic prominence of the Munn family in Merimbula in the period of its early development.

 Courunga was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Munn name is synonymous with the emergence of modern Merimbula as the family had large holdings and milling operations in the district which were central to the economy of the town in its infancy.
-The physcial prominence and landmark status of the tower house mirror the social and economic prominence of the Munn family in Merimbula in the period of its early development.
+The physical prominence and landmark status of the tower house mirror the social and economic prominence of the Munn family in Merimbula in the period of its early development.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The building's architectural significance is confirmed by its picturesque massing of forms which have been expressed in an unusual architectural idiom - that of the castellated Gothic style.
 This form of architectural folly is rare for its period and indeed for the State generally.

 The building was prominently sited in a picturesque setting intended to reinforce the illusion.
 It can be seen from miles around and has landmark qualities.